 31 Registrants in England can raise their concerns through the NHS Whistleblowing Helpline.
 People working in the NHS and social care sector can use this helpline to report concerns about malpractice, wrongdoing, fraud or any other issues that could undermine public confidence and threaten patient safety.
 The service also provides advice and guidance for those who don’t know what to do about their concerns, and can be used by employees, employers and professional or trade bodies through a free telephone hotline service, email or online forms.
 You can get more information on the Whistleblowing Helpline at www.wbhelpline.org.uk.

 32 Before reporting your concerns to any regulatory organisation or hotline, we recommend that you get advice.
 This will help you to receive appropriate support and guidance in these difficult circumstances.
 We also suggest you tell your employer what action you are taking.

 All surveys for our draft education standards are now closed.
 Thanks to all who gave us their feedback - we’ll report back in Spring 2018.
 All surveys for our draft education standards are now closed.
 Thanks to all who gave us their feedback - we’ll report back in Spring 2018.

-33 The NMC now has a page on its website dedicated to whistleblowing.
+33 We have a page on our website dedicated to whistleblowing.

-34 If you wish to raise a concern directly with the NMC, please use our dedicated email address firstname.lastname@example.org or telephone us on 020 7637 7181 for advice.
+34 If you wish to raise a concern with us directly, please use our dedicated email address firstname.lastname@example.org or telephone us on 020 7637 7181 for advice.